 Please remember that although you can simply submit a letter of request without supporting evidence, both you and the education provider (pre-school, school, college etc.) will be asked to submit the required information and evidence in advance of the Local Authority being able to make a considered decision.

-You may also find it useful to look at both of the following documents:
+You may also find it useful to look at:

 SEND Support and Provision – Graduated Response – Our Graduated Response toolkits are designed to support any child or young person where there is a concern about an additional need.
 The introductory document and five toolkits have been co-produced with parents and carers alongside our partners from health, education and social care.